 We operate two types of businesses: funeral homes, which account for approximately 75% of our revenues, and cemeteries, which account for approximately 25% of our revenues.
 Funeral homes are principally service businesses that provide funeral services (traditional burial and cremation) and sell related merchandise, such as caskets and urns.
 Cemeteries are primarily a sales business that sells interment rights (grave sites and mausoleum spaces) and related merchandise, such as markers and outer burial containers.
-As of June 30, 2010, we operated 145 funeral homes in 25 states and 33 cemeteries in 12 states within the United States.
+As of September 30, 2010, we operated 146 funeral homes in 25 states and 33 cemeteries in 12 states within the United States.
 Substantially all administrative activities are conducted in our home office in Houston, Texas.

 We have implemented long-term initiatives in our operations designed to improve operating and financial results by growing market share and increasing profitability.
 We introduced a more decentralized, entrepreneurial and local operating model in 2004 that included operating and financial standards developed from our best operations, along with an incentive compensation plan to reward business managers for successfully meeting or exceeding the standards.
 The model essentially eliminated the use of line-item financial budgets in favor of the standards.
-The operating model and standards, which we refer to as the "Standards Operating Model" focus on the key drivers of a successful operation, organized around three primary areas - market share, people and operating Model has driven significant changes in our organization, leadership and operating practices.
-Most importantly, the Standards Operating Model allowed us to measure the sustainable revenue growth and earning power of our portfolio of deathcare businesses, which then led to development of a Strategic Acquisition Model, noted below, during 2006, that guides our acquisition and disposition strategies.
+The operating model and standards, which we refer to as the "Standards Operating Model" focus on the key drivers of a successful operation, organized around three primary areas - market share, people and operating and financial metrics.
+The model and standards are the measures by which we judge the success of each business.
+To date, the Standards Operating Model has driven significant changes in our organization, leadership and operating practices.
+Most importantly, the Standards Operating Model allowed us to measure the sustainable revenue growth and earning power of our portfolio of deathcare businesses, which then led to the development of a Strategic Acquisition Model, described below under "Acquisitions," during 2006, that guides our acquisition and disposition strategies.
 Both models, when executed effectively, should drive longer term, sustainable increases in market share, revenue, earnings and cash flow.
 The standards are not designed to produce maximum short-term earnings because we do not believe such performance is sustainable without ultimately stressing the business, which often leads to declining market share, revenues and earnings.
 Important elements of the Standards Operating Model include:

-• Balanced Operating Model - We believe a decentralized structure works best in the deathcare industry.
-Successful execution of the Standards Operating Model is highly dependent on strong local leadership, intelligent risk taking, entrepreneurial drive and corporate support aligned with the key drivers.

-• Incentives Aligned with Standards - Empowering Managing Partners to do the right things in their operations and local communities, and providing appropriate support with operating and financial practices, will enable long-term growth and sustainable profitability.
+- Balanced Operating Model We believe a decentralized structure works best in the deathcare industry.
+Successful execution of the Standards Operating Model is highly dependent on strong local leadership, intelligent risk taking, entrepreneurial drive and corporate support aligned with the key drivers. - Incentives Aligned with Standards Empowering Managing Partners to do the right things in their operations and local communities, and providing appropriate support with operating and financial practices, will enable long-term growth and sustainable profitability.
 Each Managing Partner participates in a variable bonus plan whereby they earn a percentage of their business' earnings based upon the actual standards achieved.
-Each Managing Partner has the opportunity to share in the earnings of the business as long as the performance exceeds our minimum standards.

-• The Right Local Leadership - Successful execution of our operating model is highly dependent on strong local leadership as defined by our 4E Leadership Model, intelligent risk taking and entrepreneurial empowerment.
+Each Managing Partner has the opportunity to share in the earnings of the business as long as the performance exceeds our minimum standards. - The Right Local Leadership Successful execution of our operating model is highly dependent on strong local leadership as defined by our 4E Leadership Model, intelligent risk taking and entrepreneurial empowerment.
 Over time, a Managing Partner's performance is judged according to achievement of the Standards for that business.